alpayet/WebServ/README.md

 **Session Management:** Features built-in support for Cookie parsing and state management between the client and the server.

 ## CGI (Common Gateway Interface)

 **Advanced Response Parsing:** The CGI module goes beyond basic script execution.
 It accurately parses and routes the four official standard types of CGI responses: document-response, local-redir-response, client-redir-response, and client-redirdoc-response.

+Max metrics:
+50,000 RPS say less, who can top that?

 # Instructions